Table of Contents

 1. What flexibility do I need?

 In your selection process of a website builder, you should think about how many functionalities, plugins, tools, etc. you need.
-The bigger the variety of plugins and customizability, the higher the flexibility and professionality of your website.
+The bigger the variety of plugins and customisability, the higher the flexibility and professionalism of your website.
 Nevertheless, always keep in mind that a higher number of custom plugins or tools can be problematic (security-wise) when they break down.

 2. How easy to use do I want it to be?

 Website builders or Content Management Systems (CMS) with high flexibility and complexity may have a great number of possibilities but also come with a steep learning curve.

 On one hand, there is WordPress with almost 50.000 plugins.
 So whenever you want, you can keep investigating on how you could improve/personalise your website.
 On the other hand, you can quickly set up a website using only drag-and-drop features (such as Wix).
 In our case, we prefer to use WordPress because of the flexibility that the platform offer and the low price that we had to pay.
 Of course, it takes more time but at least we fully control what is displayed on our website.

 User support is important, but here the exercise is also to determine your preferences/needs.
 Do you like to be active in forums and search for previous cases where people encountered the same issues? or do you want a support service that solves your problems within 24h?
 As a general rule, the bigger the customer base of the website builder, the bigger the forums and FAQs.

 In our case, we choose WordPress because it is an open-source platform and its powers 34% of the internet.
 In most of the cases, the support is positively correlated with the price you pay.